-Having a hard time get your site ranked on Google?
+Having a hard time getting your site ranked on Google?
 Don’t worry… we have all the SEO basics to help make your site into a traffic generation machine!

 I understand how tedious it can be to get your site ranked on Google… especially getting to the first page!

 That’s why we have created this basic guide to completing the SEO needed for your website.

 So without further ado – let’s take a look at the different ranking factors you can easily change to help get you found on search engines.

 SEO Basics: Meta Titles & Descriptions